hubkinza/django-fullstack-project/README.md

 # Technologies Used
  - Django
-   Django was used as the python framework in the project.Django all auth was used to handle user authentication and related tasks i.e. sign in, sign up, sign out.
+   was used as the python framework in the project.Django all auth was used to handle user authentication and related tasks i.e. sign in, sign up, sign out.
 - Heroku
   Used to deploy the page and make it publicly available.
 - Elephant SQL